 Please check back in May for information about our three Fall cohorts, taking place in Fresno, the South Bay, and San Francisco/Oakland.

-The Outdoor Educators Institute develops the next generation of culturally relevant outdoor leaders by building competencies and leadership skills in young adults who have encountered hurdles or lacked the resources to enjoy the outdoors.
-The Outdoor Educators Institute (at its core) is advocacy for the inclusion and representation of diverse populations, especially those that have had historical and systemic barriers to accessing the outdoors.
+The Outdoor Educators Institute develops the next generation of culturally relevant outdoor leaders by building competencies and leadership skills in young adults who have encountered hurdles or lacked the resources to work in the outdoors.
+The Outdoor Educators Institute is, at its core, advocacy for the inclusion and centering of underrepresented populations, especially those that have had historic and systemic barriers to accessing the outdoors.

-For youth it provides a clear path to a profession through representation and culturally relevant trainings.
-Through training passionate young adults, we begin shifting the narrative of the outdoors from one traditionally held by people with power and privilege to that of one that includes and embraces people from all walks of life, and reflects the realities of the youth that will become the future stewards of the earth.
+For participants, it provides a clear path to a profession through representation and culturally relevant trainings.
+Through training passionate young adults, we begin shifting the narrative of the outdoors from one traditionally held solely by people with power and privilege to that of one that includes and embraces people from all walks of life, and reflects the realities of the youth that will become future champions of the earth.

 The OEI Program

-OEI is a 4-month long professional and workforce development program that started its 2016 season on August 13th.
-OEI trainees learn and practice a variety of outdoor skills necessary to becoming a culturally competent outdoor leader.
-OEI components include leadership training in wilderness backpacking, sea kayaking, ropes course facilitation, environmental education, group management, professional skills, conservation skills, and equity, diversity, and inclusion trainings.
-OEI participants also receive training and national certification in Wilderness First Aid.
-OEI supports participants to develop their skills as they become culturally competent outdoor leaders.
+OEI trainees will learn and practice a variety of outdoor skills necessary to becoming a culturally relevant outdoor leader.
 OEI also provides opportunities for outdoor employment and volunteering, as well as supports participants in building outdoor programming for their communities.